 Supply Chain – An External Risk

-Business risks can be classified as internal and external.
+Business risks can be classified as either internal or external.
 An internal risk is one you have control over, whereas external risks are those you have no control over.
 Unfortunately, supply chains fall under external risk as they are something that cannot be controlled.
 Supply chain risks can be caused by a disruption to the availability of raw materials, parts or the finished product.
 This makes it extremely important for businesses to have supply chain management (or SCM) strategies in place.

-The coronavirus has made many business owners realise they need to have a plan for worst case scenarios and to be ready for anything.
+The coronavirus has made many business owners realise that they need to be planning for worst case scenarios and to be ready for anything.

 Identify the Risks

 When it comes to risk management within a business, owners/managers must be able to identify any and all relevant risks.
 It’s a case of thinking about every scenario that may occur, before considering the ramifications these particular scenarios could have on your business.
 Risk management strategies can be put into place to help businesses analyse, evaluate, treat, monitor and even completely avoid problems that arise from risks.
 It is extremely important to understand how your business could be affected by problems that arise from risks.
 With this in mind, it may be worth asking yourself a range of questions, including: